Church of the Nativity

 The church was originally commissioned by Constantine the Great a short time after his mother Helena's visit to Jerusalem and Bethlehem in 325–326, on the site that was traditionally considered to be the birthplace of Jesus.
 That original basilica was likely built between 330 and 333, being already mentioned in 333, and was dedicated on 31 May 339.
 It was probably destroyed by fire during the Samaritan revolts of the sixth century, possibly in 529, and a new basilica was built a number of years later by Byzantine Emperor Justinian (r.
 527–565), who added a porch or narthex, and replaced the octagonal sanctuary with a cruciform transept complete with three apses, but largely preserved the original character of the building, with an atrium and a basilica consisting of a nave with four side aisles.

 The Church of the Nativity, while remaining basically unchanged since the Justinianic reconstruction, has seen numerous repairs and additions, especially from the Crusader period, such as two bell towers (now gone), wall mosaics and paintings (partially preserved).
-Over the centuries, the surrounding compound has been expanded, and today it covers approximately 12,000 square meters, comprising three different monasteries: one Roman Catholic, one Armenian Apostolic, and one Greek Orthodox, of which the first two contain bell towers built during the modern era.
+Over the centuries, the surrounding compound has been expanded, and today it covers approximately 12,000 square meters, comprising three different monasteries: one Catholic, one Armenian Apostolic, and one Greek Orthodox, of which the first two contain bell towers built during the modern era.

 The silver star marking the spot where Christ was born, inscribed in Latin, was stolen in October 1847 by Greek monks who wished to remove this Catholic item.
 Some assert that this was a contributing factor in the Crimean War against the Russian Empire.
 Others assert that the war grew out of the wider European situation.

 Since 2012, the Church of the Nativity is a World Heritage Site and was the first to be listed by UNESCO under 'Palestine'.

-Since 1852 the rights of the three religious communities are ruled by Status Quo.
+Since 1852, the rights of the three religious communities have been governed by an understanding known as the Status Quo.
+Initially informal, this was made official by the Treaty of Paris in 1856, and was codified by the United Nations in the Palestine Conciliation Commission in 1949.

 Base in scripture

 Of the four canonical gospels, Matthew and Luke mention the birth of Jesus, both placing it in Bethlehem.
-Luke mentions the manger: "and she gave birth to her firstborn, a son.
+Luke mentions the manger: "and she gave birth to her son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them."

+A variant of the narrative is contained in the Gospel of James, an apocryphal infancy gospel.